Last updated on December 23rd, 2025

 - Chase waterfalls at Silver Falls State Park (~1.5 hours each way from Portland)

-Ready to get weird in Portland?
+Ready to get enjoy a weekend in Portland?

 Pin this weekend in Portland guide to help plan your trip!